Moolt/UnityRuntimePresets/README.md

 ## Creating presets during runtime

 Presets can also be created during runtime.
 You will need any component to initialize the preset with.
-The present can then be used to apply the values to any component of the same type.
+The preset can then be used to apply the values to any component of the same type.

 ```csharp
 public class CreatePreset : MonoBehaviour